tdjholder/amazon-delivery-checker/README.md

 Contributing
 -------------
-* It would be great to have a 1-click program for people front-line workers.
+* It would be great to have a 1-click program for non-tech people to run.
 Feel free to contribute.